 It is important you stay hydrated but avoid drinking fluids later in the evening in order to cut down nighttime bladder emptying.
+Paying close attention to what you consume may help with morning sickness when you’re pregnant.
 In order to prevent the incidence of heartburn, try to cut down fried, spicy, and fatty foods.
 You can use antacids as they are effective and safe in case of heartburn.
 Sleep with your head and neck elevated, as this will keep the stomach acid down.

 Leg cramps can be avoided by avoiding sodas and other carbonated drinks as they can cause it.
 If you are having leg cramps, you can straighten your legs and flex your feet.
 You can try these several times before going to bed to reduce cramps.

 You can get a diary or note to record your daily sleep routine.
 Have a comfortable bedtime routine that gives night sleep a priority.
 Ensure you follow the schedule no matter how tempting you wish to have a nap in the evening.

 Having a good and pleasant sleeping environment enhances good sleep.
 Make sure your bed is always clean and well ventilated.
 Keep the windows open during the day to allow enough natural light and air into the room.
 At night, you can have candles and dim light to create a comfortable and pleasant environment for an uninterrupted night’s sleep.
 Your mattress should also be very supportive, especially as your weight increases.
 You can check out this guide for the best mattress for heavy people.